Anthony Johnson (basketball): Indiana Pacers (2003–06)

-In the 2003–2004 season, he was signed by the Indiana Pacers, where he had a career resurgence, averaging nearly 22 minutes per game and scoring 6.5 points per game.
-Prior to the 2004–2005 season, the longtime NBA journeyman earned his first long-term contract, a four-year deal with the Indiana Pacers.
+On July 24, 2003, Johnson signed a one-year contract with the Indiana Pacers.
+During the 2003–04 season Johnson had a career resurgence, averaging nearly 22 minutes per game and scoring 6.5 points per game.
+During the 2004 NBA Playoffs, Johnson averaged 4.6 points, 2.1 assists, and 2.1 rebounds, as the Pacers fell to the Detroit Pistons in the Eastern Conference Final.
+Prior to the 2004–05 season, the longtime NBA journeyman earned his first long-term contract, a four-year deal with the Pacers.